 Batch recording is how solo hosts maintain consistency without burning out.
 Plan outlines for four episodes in one sitting, then schedule a single recording block to record all four back to back.
 TPC’s batch recording guide covers the full workflow.
 According to a Riverside study cited by Pro Podcast Solutions (2025), podcasters who batch production save an average of five to seven hours per week compared to single-episode production.
 For a biweekly show, one two-hour recording session per month covers your entire output.

-Record your highest-complexity episodes first in a batch session, when your thinking is sharpest.
+It’s best practice to record your most complex or nuanced episodes early in a batch session, when your thinking is sharpest, and your energy is highest.
 Save the more straightforward episodes for the end of the session.
-The quality difference in delivery is audible.

 How Do You Maintain Energy and Consistency as a Solo Host?